Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Results

-\subsubsection{Interaction Types in Implicit Mentoring}
+\subsection{Interaction Types in Implicit Mentoring}

 Traditionally, mentoring has been viewed as a dyadic relationship wherein an experienced individual (the mentor) provides practical advice and guidance to an inexperienced individual (the mentee)~\cite{Kram_1988, gandhi2012reverse}, helping them gain technical and job-related skills~\cite{brashear2006exploratory, hale2000match}.
-Therefore, we wanted to analyze if the same sort of mentoring dynamics occur in implicit mentoring, leading to:\\ \textit{\textbf{RQ $\#3a$:} To what extent is implicit mentoring characterized by dyadic, top-down interactions?}
+Therefore, we wanted to analyze if the same sort of mentoring dynamics occur in implicit mentoring, leading to:\\ \textit{\textbf{RQ $\#4$:} To what extent is implicit mentoring characterized by dyadic, top-down interactions?}

 We answer the first part of the question by considering the interactions for each PR.
 The PR-author is considered the mentee.
 Contributors of PR-comments that included implicit mentoring are considered mentors.
-If the discussions occurred only between the mentee and one mentor, this implicit mentoring is considered \textit{dyadic}.
-Similarly, if the discussions occur between an author and two mentors, its considered a triad.
+If the discussions occurred only between the mentee and one mentor, this implicit mentoring was considered \textit{dyadic}.
+Similarly, if the discussions occured between a mentee and two mentors, its considered a triad.
 Finally, we group all mentee-mentor groups equal to or greater than four as $\ge$quadrad.
 Note, that for a PR, if there were other contributors who commented, but were not mentors (PR-comment was not considered implicit mentoring), they are ignored in this analysis.

 Of the 29,574 PRs with implicit mentoring, the majority was dyadic (66.79\%), lining up with the traditional view of mentor-mentee relationship.
 However, because of the open, voluntary-based nature of OSS, we found 21.85\% of implicit mentoring occurring in triads and another 11.36\% in $\ge$quadrads.
 This is akin to ``it takes a village...'' adage, where the community of contributors work together to mentor new contributors and providing perhaps different perspectives and guidance.